LuizHNLorena/NMI/README.md

 # Community file format

 One community per line with the ID of each node separated by space.
+All node ID needs to  be in range [0,n-1].

-Example of a community partition with 3 communities and 10 nodes.
-OBS: Node's ID needs to be in range [0,N-1]
+The following example presents a partition with 3 commuties and 10 nodes.

 	0 4 3 2 7
 	1 5 6
 	8 9

-# Example
+# Example of use

 	./nmi -g groundtruePartition.txt -h heuristicPartition.txt -n 334863